zoeyliu18/zoeyliu18.github.io/_pages/about.md

 Nice to e-meet you!
 I'm a 2021-2023 [Computing Innovation Fellow](https://cccblog.org/2021/07/22/announcing-the-2021-computing-innovation-fellows/) supported by NSF.
 My host institution is Boston College.
 I received my PhD in Linguistics from the University of California, Davis in Summer 2020.

 My research program studies ***variation*** in languages, machines and their intersections.
-I address related questions from the angle of language typology, low-resource NLP, and cognitive development, along with a non-western mind.
-The general methodology that I take upon is a data-driven approach coupled with [The #BenderRule](https://thegradient.pub/the-benderrule-on-naming-the-languages-we-study-and-why-it-matters/) and methods of number counting at varying degrees of carbon dioxide consumption.
+I address related questions from aspects of language typology, language learning and low-resource NLP, along with a non-western mind.
+The general methodology that I use is a data-driven approach coupled with [The #BenderRule](https://thegradient.pub/the-benderrule-on-naming-the-languages-we-study-and-why-it-matters/) and methods of number counting at varying degrees of carbon dioxide consumption.

 Besides academic responsibilities, I proudly serve on the planning committee for [Advocates for Indigenous California Language Survival](https://aicls.org), and their biennial institute [Breath of Life](https://aicls.org/breath-of-life-institute/).